mvazquezc/scc-fun/demo1/README.md

     oc -n ${NAMESPACE} get pod pod-scc-1 -o yaml | grep "openshift.io/scc"
     ~~~

-    1. As you can see, the `restricted` SCC was granted
+    1. As you can see, the `restricted-v2` SCC was granted

         ~~~sh
         openshift.io/scc: restricted-v2